Optical coherence between atomic species at the second scale: improved clock comparisons via differential spectroscopy: Methods

 In simulations, we generate atom-laser phase estimates made by the \Yb clock in the presence of noise after each interrogation.
 In the ZDT case, the \Yb clocks make $m$ measurements of the phase, and the total phase is fed forward to the \Al clock.
 The \Al clock, subject to its own set of noise sources, makes an estimate of the atom-laser phase, ideally within the invertible region with the assistance of the feedforward signal.
 The simulation results are compared to the experimental data, as can be seen in Fig. \ref{fig:results1}.

-In order to explore the impact of the different noise sources on the clock comparison instability, we study three cases: when only the OLO noise is present, when the OLO noise is present along with the fibre link noise, and when these two sources are present as well as the magnetic field noise.
-Figure \ref{fig:simulated_noise} shows the contrast in the \Al clock's phase scan and the fractional frequency instability in the clock comparison for each of these three cases.
+In order to explore the impact of the different noise sources on the clock comparison instability, we study three cases: when only the OLO noise is present, when the OLO noise is present along with the magnetic field noise, and when these two sources are present as well as the noise from the fibre link.
+Figure \ref{fig:simulated_noise} shows the contrast in the \Al clock's phase scan (top plot) and the fractional frequency instability (bottom plot) in the clock comparison for each of these three cases.
 The simulations incorporate the noise profiles of the OLO, fibre link, and the magnetic field in each system.
 The one second fractional measurement instability is extracted from each clock simulation run under various noise conditions.
 The statistical error associated with running 25 simulations for each Ramsey interrogation time is reflected in the shaded area.
-However, the error associated with extracting the one second instability is not reflected in Fig. \ref{fig:simulated_noise}.
-This accounts for the fact that the simulations appear to improve upon the QPN limit, which is not possible.
+However, the error associated with extracting the one second instability is not reflected in Fig.~\ref{fig:simulated_noise}.
+This is responsible for the fact that the simulations curve falls below the QPN limit in Fig.~\ref{fig:results1}, which is not possible.